 Unlike the lasers I’ve described above, IPL is not a laser.
 That’s something that makes it the least painful procedure.
-It was invented in 1991 by Dr Shimon Eckhouse.
-This laser treatment can be used to remove hair from large areas of body such as legs, back and chest due to the way it works.
+It was invented in 1991 by Dr. Shimon Eckhouse.
+This laser treatment can be used to remove hair from large areas of the body such as legs, back, and chest due to the way it works.
 However, it’s not a good choice for hair removal on small body areas such as upper lip.
-Morever, IPL machines are often bulky and hard to move around.
+Moreover, IPL machines are often bulky and hard to move around.
 That also contributes to the fact that they should be used for large areas.
-All in all, it’s important to seek for professional’s help when it comes to getting a treatment or learning how to do it properly.
+All in all, it’s important to seek professional’s help when it comes to getting a treatment or learning how to do it properly.

 What is it and how does it work?

 IPL generates noncoherent light beams – many wavelengths in each pulse.
 Therefore, it has the ability to excite multiple chromophores in the skin at the same time.
 That can result in complications.
 It’s very important to get an IPL treatment from an experienced professional or by following very specific steps if it’s done at home.
 After all, safety and health is more important than

 IPL is most widely used for hair removal.
 However, it also treats pigmentations, acne, thread veins and sun damage.